 Our roles in the Data Science & Business Intelligence Academy programme

-Every year, the University of Economics, Prague, or more specifically the Faculty of Information Technology, organises the DS&BI Academy educational project.
+Every year, the Prague University of Economics and Business, or more specifically the Faculty of Information Technology, organises the DS&BI Academy educational project.
 It took place for the third time during the 2019/2020 academic year.
 Adastra participates in this workshop project together with other organisations in the field which want to take part in educating future professionals in the area of Data Science & Business Intelligence.

 It consists of a series of lessons focused on Data Science and Business Intelligence.
 This project came into existence as a continuation of previous workshops which the faculty organised together with the 4FIS student club.
 The great benefit of the entire project is its close and comprehensive collaboration with practice, and high interaction with all participants.
 Great emphasis is placed on practical demonstrations, real case studies and student teamwork.

 Dagmar Bínová and Jakub Augustín, who are our long-term ambassadors in external education, are responsible for Adastra's part of the programme, and they guide participants through it for its entire duration.
 The programme is usually divided into several sessions, whereby every company is in charge of its specialised blocks.

 Adastra covers four blocks with its part which focuses on Data Science.
 Introduction to Data Science, preparation of data for analysis, creation of analytical models, and to conclude evaluation and interpretation of analytical models.

 After successfully completing the entire course, graduates are able to actually implement complete project solutions.
 They can systematically acquire and process data, visualise key information, and use it for business tasks.

 In what way is the teaching specific?